 I get calls regularly about having a consultation, Many in the industry require them in order to "weed out" clients they either do not want to work on or that might be difficult cases...

-I find almost everyone is a great candidate, as long as you have realistic expectations, are not too young or have not been to 4 or 5 artists before me!
+I find almost everyone is a great candidate, as long as you have realistic expectations.
 It is not always necessary to have a consultation in person.
 I do not require it unless you are requesting scar camouflage or a very advanced service such as removal of color or correction of color.
 I cannot draw on a brow and show you what it will look like once it is healed because makeup is on top of your skin and permanent makeup is UNDER your skin...
 I will always draw on your brows before tattooing so we can agree on shape!

 First....Hi , my name is Earleen Owens and I will be your permanent makeup artist!
 I am the owner of the business.
 I have been doing permanent makeup since 2003.
 Before that I was a nail technician and spa owner beginning at 18 years old when I started beauty college.
 I have been working closely with women my entire life and I hope this makes you feel more comfortable with me...how can I help you today?